cloudforet-io/api-doc/notification/v1/notification.md

 > **POST** /notification/v1/notifications
 >

-> Create a new Notification.
-When a notification is created, it is propagatedthrough the channel of the project to which the notification belongs, and if an internal channel oruser channel is set, the notification is also propagated to the user.
+> Creates a new Notification.
+When a Notification is created, it is delivered to a UserChannel or a ProjectChannel depending on the parameter `resource_type`.
+If a Notification is delivered to a UserChannel, the `resource_type` is `identity.User`, and if a Notification is delivered to a ProjectChannel, the `resource_type` is `identity.Project`.

 | Type | Message |
 | :--- | :--- |